SimplyFozik/XCode-Project/README.md

 # XCode-Project 💻
-This _"project"_ allows information to be shared between different code languages using encryption and decryption.
+This "_project_" allows information to be shared between different code languages using _TCP/IP_ protocols with encryption and decryption.

 > [!WARNING]
 > This project is **still in _Alpha_ version**<br>